“The Storm is Passing Over” performed by Detroit Mass Choir. If you don’t immediately see the video, please refresh the page.

 Standing in the Storm

-Notes taken while listening to the sermon “Standing in the Storm,” delivered by Pastor Jasper Williams of Salem Bible Church, Atlanta, GA.
+A Storm can happen at any age.
+This blog post will help you to not be swept away when your life is turned upside down.
+I took these notes while listening to the sermon “Standing in the Storm,” delivered by Pastor Jasper Williams of Salem Bible Church, Atlanta, GA.

 Many Christians fail in the time of storms because they have no real foundation.
 Jesus addresses this in the sermon on the mount: